SyncfusionExamples/GettingStartedChartWinUI/PolarChartGettingStarted/README.md

 ...
 ```

-## Enable data labels
+## Enable Data Labels

-The [ShowDataLabels]() property of series can be used to enable the data labels to improve the readability of the chart.
+The [ShowDataLabels](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.DataMarkerSeries.html#Syncfusion_UI_Xaml_Charts_DataMarkerSeries_ShowDataLabels) property of series can be used to enable the data labels to improve the readability of the chart.
 The label visibility is set to `False` by default.

 ###### Xaml
 ```xaml